 Ashleigh grew up in Ontario, Canada, and moved to Miami Beach when she married Mark.
 She earned her BS in Journalism from FIU, and her MS in Teaching and Learning from Nova Southeastern University.
 Ashleigh taught 2nd grade at the RASG Hebrew Academy before joining the Lehrman family with sons Sammy, Matthew, and Joshua who flourished at Lehrman, from Turning Twos through fifth grade.
 When not in the classroom, Ashleigh enjoys working out, spending time with family, and traveling.
 She especially loves unwinding from the school year in Colorado, where she can be found playing tennis, hiking, and doing paddleboard yoga.

 Kyle Rabin is a teaching associate who received her MA in Educational Leadership from Barry University and BA in Elementary Education from Florida International University.
 She has a wealth of experience as a teacher, curriculum specialist, reading resource teacher, and as an assistant principal in Miami-Dade County.

 Jackie moved from Caracas, Venezuela to the United States in 2002.
 She lived in Philadelphia, PA where she received her AA degree in Early Childhood Education.
 While living in Philadelphia, she worked in a preschool and realized she had a lot of patience and loved working with kids.
 In 2010, she moved to Miami.
 She loves being an Associate in our Kindergarten.
 Jackie married in the summer of 2014, and added to their family in 2015, which cut back some on her spare time activities: travel and shopping!

 Allison was born and raised in the suburbs of Philadelphia.
 She obtained a Bachelor's Degree in Elementary Education and a Master's Degree in Special Education from Drexel University.
-She was drawn to Lehrman based on the warmth of the school and the wonderfully nurturing family like environment.
-Allison is looking forward to starting her second year at Lehrman.
+She was drawn to Lehrman in 2013, based on the warmth of the school and the wonderfully nurturing family like environment.
 She enjoys conducting research in the field of education and on the weekends volunteers with children who have autism.
 In her free time, she enjoys playing tennis, sailing, and traveling.